The Red Shoes (1948 film): Filming

 According to biographer Mark Connelly, the shoot was largely copacetic, with the cast and crew having a "happy time" on set.
 On the first day of the shoot, Powell addressed the cast and crew: "We'll be doing things that haven't been done before, we'll have to work very hard—but I know it's going to be worth it."
 The shooting of the film's central The Ballet of Red Shoes sequence took approximately six weeks, according to Shearer, who recalled that it was completed in the middle of the production.
 Powell disputed this, instead claiming that it was the last portion of the film to be shot.
 Filming the ballet proved difficult for experienced dancers, who were used to performing live ballet, as the filming process required them to spend hours preparing to shoot moments that lasted sometimes only a few seconds.
 Shearer recalled that the ballet sequence was "so cinematically worked out that we were lucky if we ever danced for as long as one minute."

-The shoot overran significantly, totaling twenty-four weeks rather than the planned fifteen, and the final budget ballooned to over £500,000.
+The shoot overran significantly, totalling twenty-four weeks rather than the planned fifteen, and the final budget ballooned to over £500,000.
 John Davis, the chief accountant of The Rank Organisation, forced a £10,000 cut to Powell and Pressburger's salaries due to the film going over budget.
 Because the shoot was extended so far beyond schedule, Powell and Pressburger promised the cast and crew a fortnight's holiday in September.

 Choreography and score

 Australian ballet star Robert Helpmann choreographed the ballet, played the role of the lead dancer of the Ballet Lermontov and danced the part of the boyfriend.
 Léonide Massine created his own choreography for his role as the Shoemaker.
 Brian Easdale composed the original music for the film, including the full ballet of The Red Shoes.
 Easdale conducted most of the music in the film, except for the Ballet of the Red Shoes, where Sir Thomas Beecham conducted the score and received prominent screen credit.
 Beecham's Royal Philharmonic Orchestra was the featured orchestra for the film.
+Hilda Gaunt, the long-term Sadler's Wells and Royal Ballet pianist, is also credited as accompanist, but does not appear.

 The score for The Red Shoes was written to "fit the cinematic design," and completed in an unorthodox manner: Easdale composed the score for the film's central ballet sequence based on cartoon drawings and storyboards approved by Helpmann, which were assembled in the correct sequence.
 A total of 120 drawings were provided to help guide Easdale in writing an appropriate musical accompaniment.
 As filming of the ballet sequence progressed, the hand drawings were replaced by the corresponding completed shots.
 Easdale received the 1948 Academy Award for Best Original Score, the first British film composer so honoured.